Have you ever applied for an Indonesian e-Visa online?

 - Bali Travel Warning: Street Currency Scams, Avoid Becoming the Next Victim!

-Secondly, after obtaining your visa, the authorities will not ask you for any additional payments.
-Any notifications about ‘supplementary fees’ are almost certainly fraudulent.
+Second, after completing your visa application, the authorities will not ask you for more money.
+Any notifications about “additional fees” are almost certainly fake.

-Third, fill out the arrival card for free directly on the official All Indonesia system.
-No need to go through any email links.
+Third, the arrival declaration card is free to fill out—just use the official All Indonesia system.
+There’s no need to access it through any email links.

-In 2022, fake e-VOA application websites emerged, designed to look identical to the real ones and even appeared as the top result on Google searches, deceiving many people at the time.
+In 2022, fake e-VOA application websites appeared, looking almost identical to the real ones and even ranking first in Google search results, tricking many people at the time.

-Scam tactics are constantly evolving, and now they can even obtain your application details, making the documents look increasingly authentic.
-However, always remember one principle: Once the visa fee is paid, that’s it—ignore any additional charges thereafter.
+Scam tactics are constantly evolving.
+Now, they can even access your application details, making their emails increasingly convincing.
+But remember one principle: Once you’ve paid the visa fee, it’s done—ignore any additional charges afterward.

 Bali Currency Exchange Guide